Elpidio Quirino: Agrarian reform

-As part of his agrarian reform agenda, President Quirino issued Executive Order No. 355 on October 23, 1950 which replaced the National Land Settlement Administration with Land Settlement Development Corporation (LASEDECO) which takes over the responsibilities of the Agricultural Machinery Equipment Corporation and the Rice and Corn Production Administration.
+As part of his agrarian reform agenda, President Quirino issued Executive Order No. 355 on October 23, 1950, which replaced the National Land Settlement Administration with Land Settlement Development Corporation (LASEDECO) which takes over the responsibilities of the Agricultural Machinery Equipment Corporation and the Rice and Corn Production Administration.

-Integrity Board
+Integrity board

 To cope with the insistent clamor for government improvement, President Quirino created the Integrity Board to probe into reports of graft and corruption in high government positions.
 Vice President Fernando Lopez was most instrumental through his courageous exposés, in securing such a decision from President Quirino.

 Foreign policies

 Quirino's administration excelled in diplomacy, impressing foreign heads of states and world statesmen by his intelligence and culture.
-In his official travels to the United States, European countries, and Southeast Asia, he represented the Philippines with flying colors.
+He had official travels to the United States, European countries, and Southeast Asia.
 During his six years in office, he and his Foreign Affairs Secretary, Helen Cutaran Bennett, was able to negotiate treaties and agreements with other nations of the Free World.
 Two Asian heads of state visited the country—President Chiang Kai-shek of the Republic of China in July 1949 and President Sukarno of Indonesia in January 1951.

 In 1950, at the onset of the Korean War, President Quirino authorized the deployment of over 7,450 Filipino soldiers to Korea, under the designation of the Philippine Expeditionary Forces to Korea (PEFTOK).

 In 1951, the Philippines signed the Mutual Defense Treaty with the United States to deter the threat of communism that existed during the Cold War.
 The military alliance remains to this day a key pillar of American foreign policy in Asia that also includes defense pacts with Japan, South Korea, Thailand, and Australia.

+In an apparent show of genuine forgiveness and an attempt to improve public relations with Japan, Quirino granted amnesty to all Japanese war criminals and Filipino collaborators who were serving time or on death row in the Philippines.
+Quirino had lost his own wife and three children to the Japanese, along with five other members of his family.
+Despite this great personal loss, he said, "I do not want my children and my people to inherit from me hate for people who might yet be our friends, for the permanent interest of the country."
+Due to the high anti-Japanese sentiment at the time, many observers considered his actions to be political suicide.
+Controversially, Quirino even pardoned Japanese war criminals who murdered, raped, and inflicted other serious crimes towards Filipinos during World War II.
+The Manila Bulletin, an influential Filipino newspaper, has described his actions as "a historic gesture of 'forgiving the unforgivable'".
+All of the convicts were released by December 1953.
+They had been tried by the American-operated Philippine War Crimes Commission or Filipino civil courts.
+The pardons contributed to the reconciliation between the Philippines and Japan which eventually led to a friendly relationship.